 Based on insights, consider the strategic path of digital transformation.
 Should the operational model be reshaped to support the delivery of a physical product or a service?
 Or should the product or service be reshaped to meet the digital expectations of customers and partners?

 Based on the chosen path, which aspect of transformation should be approached first?
 Assess internal operations and prioritize what should be reconsidered first.
 Is it the evolution of the customer/employee/partner experience?
 How holistic the existing cloud shift is?
 On which level of analytics maturity the organization is?
 Break down your agenda to concrete tactical moves.
 What kind of acquisitions do you have to make?
 Consider the resources and timeline required to pursue the strategy.

 Reconciling domain expertise with technology enablers

 Connect domain knowledge and technical expertise to consider available solutions and foresee how these technologies can be employed in the industry in a new way.
 For example, Fujitsu offered an IoT Cloud solution that tracks cow activities and analyzes gathered data to increase the conception rate in cattle.
 This visionary activity challenge is to acquire new talent, engage a consultant, or transition internal talent to management.

 Studying the supplier

 Study the cloud supplier and other possible suppliers.
 How much does the digital and application development environment of a given supplier match the chosen technology enablers?
 How much investment is needed to fill the technological missing gaps that this supplier has?

-Building hybrid ecosystem
+Building a hybrid ecosystem

-The transition from the old IT to the new cloud-based digitized ecosystem sets up a challenge of operating in a hybrid environment.
+The transition from the old IT to the new cloud-based digitized ecosystem sets up the challenge of operating in a hybrid environment.
 Organizations must gradually move to the future infrastructure and platform while maintaining the existing ones.
 This requires additional budgeting for personnel training and data migration.